 Open Market – Opening times are 9 am to 4.30 pm on Wednesdays and Fridays, and 9 am to 5 pm on Saturdays.

 Market Hall – Opening times are 9 am to 5 pm (4pm Tuesday), Monday to Saturday.

 Fish & Meat Hall – Open Monday to Saturday 9 am to 5 pm, closes at lunchtime on Tuesday.

 The best time to visit Bury Market is on a Wednesday, Friday, or Saturday, when all areas are open.

 Bury Market is located in Bury town centre just south of the Mill Gate Shopping Centre.
 The Rock, Angouleme Retail Park, the Fusilier Museum, and the East Lancashire Railway are all within easy walking distance.

 To reach Bury Market by car leave the M66 motorway and Junction 2 and just follow the A58 (Rochdale Road/Angouleme Way) to Bury.
 There are plenty of car parks in the area.
 The closest are the multi-storey car park at the Mill Gate Shopping Centre and the surface level car park opposite the market (over the A58 – there is a subway).

 Bus and Metrolink

 Bury Interchange incorporates both the town’s bus station and the Bury Metrolink station.
 It’s located just west of the market.
-The Metrolink offers frequent services to Manchester and on the Altrincham and Eccles.
+The Metrolink offers frequent services to Manchester and on to Altrincham and other destinations.
 During the daytime there is one tram every six minutes.